Sa'dabad Complex: Palace of the Shah's Mother

 During the Pahlavi era, Reza Shah's lived here during the final years of his reign before his exile to Mauritius.
 It was also the residence of Tadj ol-Molouk, Mohammad Reza Shah's mother, until the 1979 Revolution.

 This palace is currently in the possession of the Presidential Institution of Iran and is reserved for special guests of the Government of Iran; and for this reason it is also famous as "The Republic Building".
 This palace is also currently inaccessible to the public.

 The Green Palace

 The Green Museum Palace has been called "the most beautiful palace in Iran".
 This palace is important due to its historical and architectural importance.
 It dates back to the Qajar era and has two styles of Iranian architecture.
 They called this palace "The Stone Palace" during the reign of Reza Shah and "The Shahvand palace" during the reign of Mohammad Reza Shah; later, it was called "The Green Palace" because of its green façade.

 The White Palace

 The Palace of the Nation Museum with an area of 7,000 square meters is the largest palace in Sa'dabad complex.

 Until after the 1979 revolution and the transfer of the complex to the Cultural Heritage Organization, it was renamed "The Palace of the Nation Museum" (Mellat museum in Persian).
-The construction of the Palace, began in the late Pahlavi era.
+The construction of the palace began in the early Pahlavi era.